SUIT: Device firmware update on the nRF54H20 SoC

 The output build files can be found in the build/DFU directory, including the SUIT output build files.
 For more information on the contents of the build directory, see Build Directory Contents in the Zephyr documentation.
 For more information on the directory contents and structure provided by sysbuild, see Sysbuild (System build) in the Zephyr documentation.

-6. Update the SUIT envelope sequence number, by rebuilding the sample with an updated sequence number:
+7. Update the SUIT envelope sequence number, by appending the following line to the VERSION file:

 Another root.suit file is created after running this command, that contains the updated firmware.
 You must manually transfer this file onto the same mobile device you will use with the nRF Device Manager app.